UN nuclear watchdog chief Amano dies at 72

 VIENNA: The head of the UN´s nuclear watchdog, Yukiya Amano, has died after suffering poor health for some time, the International Atomic Energy Agency said on Monday, as international tensions run high over Iran´s nuclear activities.

+It said that Amano died on July 18.
+But his family had only informed the IAEA late Sunday, "with the specific request not to disclose it until the family funeral had taken place on 22 July in a quiet atmosphere."
+No details were given about the cause of death, but Amano had been ill for some months.

-During his 10 years at the helm, Amano oversaw the signing of a landmark deal in 2015 between Iran and six major powers — Britain, China, France, Germany, Russia and the United States — under which the Islamic republic agreed to curb its nuclear programme in exchange for the lifting of sanctions.
+During his 10 years at the helm, Amano oversaw the signing of a landmark deal in 2015 between Iran and six major powers -- Britain, China, France, Germany, Russia and the US -- under which the Islamic republic agreed to curb its nuclear programme in exchange for the lifting of sanctions.

-But international tensions with Iran have been rising since US President Donald Trump unilaterally pulled out of the deal in May 2018.

-Amano took over from Egypt´s Mohamed ElBaradei in 2009.
-And his third term as IAEA chief had originally been due to expire in November 2021, but he had been expected to announce his intention to step down early because of undisclosed health reasons.

 VIENNA: The head of the UN´s nuclear watchdog, Yukiya Amano, has died after suffering poor health for some time, the International Atomic Energy Agency said on Monday, as international tensions run high over Iran´s nuclear activities.

+It said that Amano died on July 18.
+But his family had only informed the IAEA late Sunday, "with the specific request not to disclose it until the family funeral had taken place on 22 July in a quiet atmosphere."
+No details were given about the cause of death, but Amano had been ill for some months.

-During his 10 years at the helm, Amano oversaw the signing of a landmark deal in 2015 between Iran and six major powers — Britain, China, France, Germany, Russia and the United States — under which the Islamic republic agreed to curb its nuclear programme in exchange for the lifting of sanctions.
+During his 10 years at the helm, Amano oversaw the signing of a landmark deal in 2015 between Iran and six major powers -- Britain, China, France, Germany, Russia and the US -- under which the Islamic republic agreed to curb its nuclear programme in exchange for the lifting of sanctions.

-But international tensions with Iran have been rising since US President Donald Trump unilaterally pulled out of the deal in May 2018.

-Amano took over from Egypt´s Mohamed ElBaradei in 2009.
-And his third term as IAEA chief had originally been due to expire in November 2021, but he had been expected to announce his intention to step down early because of undisclosed health reasons.